bjlkeng/bjlkeng.github.io/source/posts/the-logic-behind-entropy.rst

    \tag{8}

-Equation 8 shows that if we follow the logic of the above procedure, the "fair" probability distribution is equivalent to maximizing the entropy.
+Equation 8 shows that if we follow the logic of the above procedure, the "fair" probability distribution is equivalent to maximizing the entropy of the distribution.
 Notice that we did not mention "information", "surprise", or "uncertainty" here.
 We are simply doing the above thought experiment and it turns out we're maximizing :math:`E(-\log X)`.
-In this manner, we might as well give a name to :math:`-\log p`, which is the `Shannon information <https://en.wikipedia.org/wiki/Information_content>`__ of a particular event.
+In this manner, we might as well give a name to :math:`-\log p`, which is the `Shannon information
+<https://en.wikipedia.org/wiki/Information_content>`__ of a particular event.
 This is nice because it doesn't require us to make any big leaps of assuming that :math:`-\log p` has any meaning.

 Physical Derivation
 ===================